 Located in the Souss Valley, the Berber market town of Taroudant is often referred to as ‘Little Marrakech’.
 Considered more relaxed than its busier counterpart, Taroudant is surrounded by large terracotta walls, which are a main draw for its visitors along with its two main squares and souks.
 Taroudant is one of Morocco’s oldest towns, and was briefly the capital of the Saadian Dynasty in the 16th century.

-Agadir’s most famous landmark is the 16th century Kasbah, which once housed nearly 300 residents.
+Agadir’s most famous landmark is the 16th century Kasbah, once home to nearly 300 residents.
 The Kasbah, which was restored in the 18th century, was one of the rare survivors of the 1960 earthquake that devastated the city.
-Located on a hilltop, the Kasbah offers beautiful views over the city of Agadir.
+Located on a hilltop, the Kasbah offers beautiful views over Agadir's impressive cityscape.

-Morocco is internationally renowned for its cooking, and is home to one of the world’s greatest cuisines.
+Morocco is internationally renowned for its food, and offers some of world’s greatest cuisine.
 Dishes here have several different influences – Arab, Berber, Middle Eastern, Iberian, French, Mediterranean and African – thanks to Morocco’s important trading past and long history of colonisers.
-As a result, Moroccan dishes feature nuts, dried fruit and spices, and boast a unique taste.
+As a result, nuts, dried fruit and spices are important parts of most recipes, producing the delicious flavours that Moroccan cuisine is famous for.